 - Completed High School AP Biology (score of 3, 4, or 5); Intro to Biology (BIO 110); General Bio (BIO 101- prior to Spring 2008); or Anatomy & Physiology I (BIO 111), with a grade of 2.0 or better (within 5 years of applying).

-- Successful completion of High School Regents Chemistry, or its equivalent with a grade of 75 or higher; or High School AP Chemistry (score 3,4,or 5); or Elements of Chemistry & Physics (CHM 120) or a college Chemistry course (with lab) with a grade of 2.0 or higher; or a passing grade on the Chemistry I CLEP examination within 10 years.
+- Successful completion of High School Regents Chemistry or its equivalent with a grade of 75 or higher; or High School AP Chemistry (score 3, 4, or 5); or Elements of Chemistry & Physics (CHM 120) or a college Chemistry course (with lab) with a grade of 2.0 or higher; or a passing grade on the Chemistry I CLEP examination within 10 years of applying.

 - GPA: students must attain a minimum GPA of 2.75.